FREE US SHIPPING ON ANY BOX • Have questions? Call (508) 881-1111 • M – F 10 AM to 5 PM EST

 Why do I say, “usually”?
 It is unlikely, but theoretically possible, that FIV could be spread by friendly contact between cats, such as mutual grooming.[6]
 But in fact, this kind of transmission has only been demonstrated in laboratory conditions – not in real life.
 In order for a healthy cat to catch FIV in this way, up to 10,000 times more virus is required than might be delivered by a bite.[7]
 It’s just not likely.

-The first long-term study on this topic was conducted by Dr. Annette Litster at Purdue University College of Veterinary medicine.
+The first long-term study on this topic was conducted by Dr. Annette Litster at Purdue University College of Veterinary Medicine.
 It was a five-year study that followed 89 pairs of FIV-negative and FIV-positive cats.
 It proved that FIV-positive and FIV-negative cats can live together without the risk of transmitting the disease.[8]

 For negative and positive cats to live together, they must get along.
 Fighting can lead to bite wounds, which can lead to transmission of the virus.